mpursell/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 > - To build the dotnet code you'll need the correct version of the SDK (Software Development Kit) dotnet Docker image.
 > - Note that you won't need to run `sudo` when building the image (as the default user is root).
 > - Some instructions, like installing Node, might depend on the OS of an image - for a Linux image it might not be immediately obvious which distribution you have.
 Running the image and accessing a terminal can provide one approach to explore for an answer but Docker Hub might offer clues too - can you spot any on the dotnet SDK page?
->   - For many images, starting the container with `docker run -it --entrypoint /bin/bash <image>` will give us access to a terminal, from where we can explore further.
+>   - For many images, starting the container with `zx` will give us access to a terminal, from where we can explore further.
 A command like `cat /etc/*-release` might provide us with an answer from there

 ### Manually publish to Docker Hub
 1. Create a personal free account on [Docker Hub](https://hub.docker.com/) (if you haven't already).